muhos/QuaSARQ/README.md

 # Equivalence Checking
 QuaSARQ supports equivalence checking of two stabilizer circuits.
 For example, `quasarq C1.stim C2.stim` checks if `C1 == C2`.
-The outcome will be `EQUIVALENT` or otherwise `NOT EQUIVALENT`, indicating the failing initial state.<br>
+The outcome will be `EQUIVALENT` or otherwise `NOT EQUIVALENT`, indicating the failing initial state.
 Check our paper in [TACAS'25](https://doi.org/10.1007/978-3-031-90660-2_6) for more insights.
-The following plots compares the performance of QuaSARQ against CCEC (a Stim-based checker) and Quokka-Sharp (universal circuit simulator based on model counting).<br>
+The following plots compares the performance of QuaSARQ against CCEC (a Stim-based checker) and Quokka-Sharp (universal circuit simulator based on model counting).
-Circuits have qubits in range of 1,000 to 500,000 qubits.<br>
+Circuits have qubits in range of 1,000 to 500,000 qubits.

 <table>
   <tr>